PlotMap: Automated Layout Design for Building Game Worlds: Introduction

 In summary, the paper's contribution is threefold:

-\begin{itemize} \item We propose plot facility layout design as a novel approach to address the problem of supporting stories with game maps, which is compatible with most story and map generation methods. \item We provide a dataset of plot facility layout tasks and a Gym-like environment to train and evaluate the RL models. \item We provide baseline results on an RL approach to plot facility layout design. \end{itemize}
+\begin{itemize} \item We propose plot facility layout design as a novel approach to address the problem of supporting stories with game maps, which is compatible with most story and map generation methods. \item We provide a dataset of plot facility layout tasks and a Gym-like environment to experiment with and evaluate different methods for solving the task. \item We provide baseline results on a CMA-ES based method, and an RL approach for solving plot facility layout tasks, with discussions on their strengths and weaknesses. \end{itemize}

-To further promote the research of facility layout design for game map generation, we will release the data, models, and code necessary for training and evaluation.